jimfok/stock_indicator/Docs/Usage.md

 `tests/test_strategy.py::test_evaluate_combined_strategy_dollar_volume_filter_and_rank`
 exercise this combined syntax.

+A numeric stop loss and a trailing `True` or `False` flag may follow the strategy names.
+The stop loss specifies the fractional decline that triggers an exit on the next day's open, and the boolean flag controls whether individual trade details are printed.

 The simulation report lists the maximum drawdown alongside other metrics.
 This percentage indicates the greatest decline from any previous portfolio peak.